-An application of the principles of equilibrium, electrochemistry, and spectrophotometry to quantitative chemical analysis.
-The laboratory utilizes gravimetric, volumetric, potentiometric, and spectrophotometric methods of analysis with an emphasis on the technique required to produce accurate and precise results.
+An application of the principles of equilibrium, electrochemistry, and basic statistics to quantitative chemical analysis.
+The laboratory utilizes gravimetric, volumetric, potentiometric methods of analysis with an emphasis on data interpretation, accuracy, and precision.
+Students who withdraw from CHEM 243 will automatically be removed from CHEM 243L unless permission to remain in the lab is granted by the Department Chairperson.
 Prerequisite: CHEM 114.
 3 lecture and 4 laboratory hours.